WHO WE ARE

 PROJECT MANAGER

-I deal with mainly the external side of things, as well as
+I am the manager of the project, I deal with mainly the external side of things, as well as being the main volunteer coordinator.

 PROJECT FOUNDER

+I am the founder of the ECRF.
 I was born and raised in Sri Lanka.
-The sanctuary is my dream and
+The sanctuary is my dream and I created this project from scratch.

 I deal with mainly the internal side of things, as well as making sure our volunteers are safe and happy.
 I welcome all volunteers as part of the family in our homestay.